numpy/numpy/doc/source/reference/internals.code-explanations.rst

 * slice
 * ellipsis
 * integer arrays/array-likes (fancy)
-* boolean (single boolean array); if there is more then one boolean array as index or the shape does not match exactly, the boolean array will be converted to integer arrays instead.
+* boolean (single boolean array); if there is more than one boolean array as index or the shape does not match exactly, the boolean array will be converted to an integer array instead.
 * 0-d boolean (and also integer); 0-d boolean arrays are a special case which has to be handled in the advanced indexing code.
 They signal that a 0-d boolean array had to be interpreted as an integer array.